pumpncode/Revos-Vault---Balatro-Mod/README.md

+main file is temporarily disabled. you can download it from releases

 ### **Printer Jokers**

 **This mod introduces a fun and unique experience by adding Printer Jokers.
 Printer Jokers are a special type of joker that, when played, allow players to "print" the joker it represents.**